OliaKr/level-validator/README.md

    }
    ```

-3. ## Unbalanced Reward Configuration
+3. **Unbalanced Reward Configuration** (Using gpt-4)
    A medium-level configuration with low reward and acceptable time-limit.
-(Using gpt-4)

    ```json
    {